Bomba (cryptography): History

 The bomb method was based, like the Poles' earlier "grill" method, on the fact that the plug connections in the commutator ("plugboard") did not change all the letters.
 But while the grill method required unchanged pairs of letters, the bomb method required only unchanged letters.
 Hence it could be applied even though the number of plug connections in this period was between five and eight.
 In mid-November 1938, the bombs were ready, and the reconstructing of daily keys now took about two hours.

-Up to July 25, 1939, the Poles had been breaking Enigma messages for over six and a half years without telling their French and British allies.
+Up to July 25, 1939, the Poles had been breaking Enigma messages for over six and a half years without telling their French allies.
 On December 15, 1938, two new rotors, IV and V, were introduced (three of the now five rotors being selected for use in the machine at a time).
 As Rejewski wrote in a 1979 critique of appendix 1, volume 1 (1979), of the official history of British Intelligence in the Second World War, "we quickly found the [wirings] within the [new rotors], but [their] introduction [...] raised the number of possible sequences of drums from 6 to 60 [...] and hence also raised tenfold the work of finding the keys.
 Thus the change was not qualitative but quantitative.
 We would have had to markedly increase the personnel to operate the bombs, to produce the perforated sheets (60 series of 26 sheets each were now needed, whereas up to the meeting on July 25, 1939, we had only two such series ready) and to manipulate the sheets."

-Harry Hinsley suggested in British Intelligence in the Second World War that the Poles decided to share their Enigma-breaking techniques and equipment with the French and British in July 1939 because they had encountered insuperable technical difficulties.
+Harry Hinsley suggested in British Intelligence in the Second World War that the Poles decided to share their Enigma-breaking techniques and equipment with the French and British in July 1939 because they had encountered insurmountable technical difficulties.
 Rejewski rejected this: "No, it was not [cryptologic] difficulties [...] that prompted us to work with the British and French, but only the deteriorating political situation.
 If we had had no difficulties at all we would still, or even the more so, have shared our achievements with our allies as our contribution to the struggle against Germany."